 Malignant melanoma in the skin is most often detected when the patient themselves, or someone in their surroundings, notices a new or altered mole.
 About half of all skin melomas occur in previously healthy skin and half in existing 'liver spots' or 'moles' (these are the same thing).
 The diagnosis of malignant melanoma is made by removing the suspected skin change and then analysing under a microscope.
 Malignant melanomas should be removed with the margin (healthy tissue) around them and surgery is usually a curative measure.

-Malignant melanoma is the fastest growing type of cancer.
-Every year, more than 4,000 Swedes suffer from malignant melanoma and 500 die from the disease, which is more than in road traffic accidents.
-Read more about malignant melanoma at the Cancer Foundation.
+Malignant melanoma is the fastest growing form of cancer.
+Every year, more than 4 000 Swedes are affected by malignant melanoma and 500 die from the disease, which is more than in traffic.
+Read more about malignant melanoma at the Swedish Cancer Society.